cube3power/atsd/rule-engine/functions-collection.md

   collection(string s) [string]
 ```

-Returns an array of strings loaded for the specified named collection `s`.
+Returns an array of strings which have been loaded with the specified string `s`.

 The named collections are listed on the **Data > Named Collections** page.

 To check the size of the collection, use the `.size()` method.

-To access the n-th element in the collection, use square brackets `[index]` or `get(index)` method (starting with 0 for the first element).
+To access the n-th element in the collection, use square brackets as in `[index]` or the `get(index)` method (starting with 0 for the first element).

   ```javascript
     author = (authors.size() == 0) ? 'n/a' : authors[0]